Professor David Strachan is Professor of Epidemiology and Director of the Population Health Research Institute.

 Professor David Strachan joined St George's as a senior lecturer in 1990, following undergraduate education at Cambridge and Edinburgh universities, vocational training in general practice, and four years of epidemiological research at the University of Edinburgh and the London School of Hygiene and Tropical Medicine.

 In 1999, he was awarded the European Respiratory Society prize for paediatric respiratory research in Europe (jointly with Professor Derek Cook, also from St George's), for systematic reviews of the effects of parental smoking on health of children.
+This work formed an important part of the evidence base for recent legislation, in several countries, banning smoking in cars when children are present.

 Professor Strachan was a founder member of the International Study of Asthma and Allergies in Childhood (ISAAC) which completed the first global assessment of geographical variations and time trends in the prevalence and severity of childhood asthma, rhinitis and eczema.
 He served on the ISAAC Executive for 20 years until the completion of the study at the end of 2012.